Harmless hum? How living near a busy road causes tinnitus

 They modelled road traffic and railway noise at the most and least exposed facades of all Danish addresses from 1990 until 2017.
 In other words, who was getting more traffic noise and who was getting little to none.

-They then calculated noise exposure over one, five and 10 years – against retrieved detailed information on socio-economic factors, for individuals and whole areas.
+They then calculated noise exposure over one, five and 10 years against retrieved and detailed information on socio-economic factors, for individuals and whole areas.

 And the results?

-Analysis showed that for every 10 decibels more noise in people’s home, “the risk of developing tinnitus increases by 6 per cent”.
+Analysis showed that for every 10 decibels more noise in people’s homes, “the risk of developing tinnitus increases by 6 per cent”.

 Bottom line, the study connects two well-known issues: Traffic noise can make us stressed and affect our sleep, and “tinnitus can get worse when we live under stressful situations and we do not sleep well”.

-How do we know that the tinnitus risk is linked to sleep and not just noise?
+How do we know that the tinnitus risk is linked to sleep, not just noise?

 The authors say that “higher associations were found when noise was measured at the quiet side of their houses, that is, the side facing away from the road”.